nrqrmz/lecture_repo_1969/README.md

 # lecture_repo_1969
-A repository to intruduce git conncepts
+A repository to introduce git conncepts